markwelarz/adventofcode2020/README.md

 ### Solutions

+#### Day 6
+Super-succinct Stream/reduction while being reasonably readable solutions for both parts, today.
+For part 1, I've used the same Guava double-line splitter technique as in Day 4.
+Then I took each multiline group, removed all the whitespace and split into distinct characters, then count the elements.
+Part 2 is similar, but we need to preserve characters per-line, I mapped each line (person) in the group to a set of its characters, then reduced the sets into a single set using an intersection.
+The count is the number of characters common to every person in the group.
+I was expecting a tough one today, but the difficulty has regressed!

+#### Day 5
+The difficulty level has taken a step up today.
+It's the first problem that the algorithm can be implemented at face- value, as described, and that also has a shorter and simpler solution.
+At first I tried cheekily submitting the highest ID based on being in the back-most row and right-most column but they hadn't left that gap open.
+With a boarding pass ID, I noticed they follow the same counting pattern as a binary number: `FFFF,FFFB,FFBF,FFBB,...` is equivalent to `0000,0001,0010,0011,...`.
+Similarly, the column section `LLL,LLR,LRL,LRR,...` is equivalent to `000,001,010,011,...`.
+The row/column numbers are 0-127 and 0-7 and after the calculation is a continuous sequence of integers from 11 to 850.
+My solution is to split the row and the column part of the String, then convert the 2 Strings into base-2 numbers, then do the calculation described in the problem.
+Part 1 is an unreadable oversized stream pipeline.

+For part 2, because we know the ID of every seat, we can just sum them, then compare them to the sum of seat IDs of the seats we've seen in the input.
+The difference is our seat number.

 #### Day 4
 Part 1 is a bit of a parsing problem.
 We have to handle passport records that may be split across multiple lines, and that fields can be in any order.
 I'm still avoiding regular-expressions of course, and I'm not going to repeat the